Track changes in Excel (Table of Contents)

 Method #1 – Highlighting changes on the sheet.

-First, go to the Review Tab of excel.
-Now under this tab of the review go to “Track changes” that is available under “Changes” function.
+Step 1: First, go to the Review Tab of excel.
+Under this tab of the review, go to “Track changes” available under the “Changes” function.
 Now click on the Track Changes option.

-After clicking on the Track changes option a dropdown will appear then select the feature of “Highlight changes”.
+Step 2: After clicking on the Track changes option, a dropdown will appear, then select the feature of “Highlight changes”.

-If we only want to track changes that are made by only a specific user then we can use this option.
+Step 5: If we only want to track changes that only a specific user makes, then we can use this option.
 This feature is important when we only want to track changes that are made by some specific person only.
 This specific person can be the manager of the team.

 If we want the changes to be tracked in the entire sheet, simply uncheck the box.

-Now if any change is made to the file this will be shown by excel as below.
+Now, if any change is made to the file, this will be shown in excel as below.

-Method #2 – Creating a separate file of changes made to file.
+Method #2 – Creating a separate file of changes made to the file.

-From this option Choose to “list changes on a new sheet” and click “OK”.
+Step 2: From this option, Choose to “list changes on a new sheet” and click “OK”.

-A new sheet will be created for listing all the changes that have been made to the file.
+Step 3: A new sheet will be created to list all the changes made to the file.

 Things to Remember